idvorkin/idvorkin.github.io/_posts/2021-12-28-Igor-Eulogy.md

 #### As a husband

 Becoming a husband started [when Igor met Tori](http://ig66.blogspot.com/2012/02/how-igor-met-tori-genesis-story.html?q=when+tori+met+igor), and then took several twists and turns to get [married](http://ig66.blogspot.com/2015/01/married-check.html?q=when+tori+met+igor).
-Tori really values her privacy so expect this section to be Tori light, and Igor heavy.
+Tori values her privacy so this section will be Tori light, and Igor heavy.

 <!--